3PL Billing Models + Where Revenue Is Lost

 The Hidden Risk of Manual 3PL Billing

-A 3PL warehouse can have:
+A typical 3PL warehouse may deal with:

-- thousands of SKUs across multiple storage zones
+• thousands of SKUs across storage zones

 How a Warehouse Management System Automates Billing